 There are also regular boat excursions to Kobba Klintar.
-The boat excursions start in Fiskehamnen (Korrvik, about 2,5 km south of Mariehamn town centre) Wednesday–Sunday between 22 June and 18 August 2019 at 10.30 and 13.30.
+The boat excursions start in the western harbor of Mariehamn, near the sailing ship Pommern Tuesday–Sunday between 22 June and 18 August 2020 at 10.30 and 13.30.
 Other times by agreement.
 The duration of the excursion is about two hours.
 Read more and book your boat trip to Kobba Klintar.

 Are you interested in going out in the Åland archipelago and visiting some other excursion islands?
 Check our list of further boat trips and taxi boats.

 Story told by Birgitta Ström, Friends of Kobba Klintar